-As I said, after reasons for car polishing in general, there is the second category – which is why do people decide on machine polishing over hand polishing.
+As I said, after reasons for car buffing in general, there is the second category – which is why people decide on machine polishing over hand polishing.
 I’m going to be short here.
 For more detailed information, check the hand vs machine polishing article.

 Let’s see the reasons:

 - Hand polishing is exhausting.
 You would have to be very strong to hand polish the whole car.
 Just imagine polishing your big SUV… you would end up more tired than after the gym.

 - Machine polishing has better results.
 This is totally clear; with high RPMs, it’s normal that the machine will do a better job than you could do with the hand.

 Does Machine Polishing Destroy Car Paint?

 The answer here isn’t so simple.
 Yes, machine polishing somehow destroys the car paint.
 But let’s dive a bit deeper into this.

 Whenever you do a machine polish, it will remove one layer of clear coat.
 Most of the tiny scratches and paint fading are the damage of the clear coat.
 And when you polish, you remove that damaged layer of clear coat, which will “fix” the scratches, oxidation, etc. Before polishing, you can measure car paint thickness.
 That way, you’ll ensure that there’s enough clear coat on the car.

 Check out this great report: how much of a clearcoat is removed during machine polishing.

-The general answer to this question would be this: Machine polishing removes a layer of a clear coat, but it’s needed to fix the scratches, oxidation, fading, and bring the car paint shine back.
+The general answer to this question would be this: Machine polishing removes a layer of a clear coat, but it’s needed to fix the scratches, oxidation, and fading and bring the car paint shine back.
 Usually, polishing will remove around 1-3 microns (μm) of clearcoat, depending on the type of compound you’re using.